Confucianism — Definition, Belief, History and Facts

 Classics and Teaching Contents of Confucianism

-Great Learning or Da Xue: an introduction article in regard to ultimate purpose of learning, and means of one’s self cultivation and improvement of virtues.
+Great Learning or Da Xue: an introduction article regarding the ultimate purpose of learning, and means of one’s self-cultivation and improvement of virtues.

 Commentaries of Four Books by Great Confucianist Zhu Xi (1130 — 1200), Edition Printed in 1480 — Shandong Museum (Photo by AlexHe34)

 Included 305 poems of around 11th Century BC — 6th Century BC, and edited by Confucius.
-It is the first poem anthology in China.
+It is the first poetry anthology in China.

-Among them, 160 are folk songs from different states, 105 are noble songs, and 40 are songs that used in grand imperial worship and sacrifice rites.
-The musics of these songs were gone, but the lyrics were well preserved and learnt as Confucian classics.
+Among them, 160 are folk songs from different states, 105 are noble songs, and 40 are songs used in grand imperial worship and sacrifice rites.
+The kinds of music of these songs were gone, but the lyrics were well preserved and learned as Confucian classics.